yeisonmontoya1815/Machine-Learning_Prediction_CAN_Inflation/README.md

 ## Visualization

-The project includes visualizations generated using libraries like Matplotlib, seaborn, and word cloud to represent data trends, model performance, and word frequency analysis.
+The project includes visualizations generated using libraries like Matplotlib, seaborn, and Word Cloud to represent data trends, model performance, and word frequency analysis.

 ## Contributing